Bradley2599/Video-Game-Sales-Analysis/README.md

 - The **Xbox 360** has strong sales in **North America**, while **PlayStation 2** and **Wii** have consistent sales across multiple regions.
 - Japanese sales are dominated by **Nintendo platforms**, whereas **Microsoft platforms** are more dominant in Western markets.

-## Tools Used

-- Microsoft Excel (optional for data preprocessing)

-- Python: Data processing and statistical analysis

-- Pandas, Matplotlib, Seaborn: For data analysis and visualization

-- Power BI : Used for create interactive dashboards and data visualization

 ## Conclusion